juliajmg/phd_project/PITCHME.md

 ---?image=reach_algorithm.png&position=right&size=50%
 ### @color[#FFBB00](REACH ALGORITHM)
-@ul[]

 @div[left-50]
-- Localization only by distance sensing
+- Localization only by distance sensing.

-- First test algorithm
+- First test algorithm.

 - Purpose: For kilobots to reach a "leader", no matter their initial configuration.